 What is beard wash?

-Beard wash is exactly what it sounds like: soap for your beard.
+Beard wash is exactly what it sounds like: soap for your beard, just like body wash for men is for your body.
 It can come in bar form or liquid form and it’s designed to gently cleanse your facial hair without stripping too much of your natural oils.
-Like shampoo for your hair, beard wash is made to be worked into a lather in your beard and rinsed out, leaving your beard thoroughly clean, smelling great and moisturized.
+Like shampoo for your hair, beard wash is made to be worked into a lather in your beard and rinsed out, leaving your beard thoroughly clean, smelling great, and moisturized.

 How do you wash your beard at home?